Religion in Nigeria: Christianity

 The history of Christianity in Nigeria can be traced back to the 15th century, when the Portuguese were the first Europeans to arrive on the shores of the region via the Atlantic.
 The Portuguese brought Catholic missionaries with them but failed to successfully plant the seed of Christianity.
-Most of the Portuguese took Nigerian slaves to be resold in the Americas and parts of Europe.
+Most of the Portuguese bought Nigerian slaves from African slave traders to be resold in the Americas and parts of Europe.
 Hence, they were not fully committed to missionary work.
 In the 17th century, attempts were again made to establish Christianity in the region through more Catholic missionaries.